mars-protocol/contracts/contracts/oracle/osmosis/README.md

 # Mars Oracle - Osmosis

-Provides prices denominated in `uosmo` for assets used in the protocol.
+A smart contract that provides prices denominated in `uosmo` for assets used in the protocol.

 ## License